ceilfors/ceilfors.github.io/_drafts/better-dependency-injection-with-laconia.md

 const handler = ({ event, context }) => {};
 ```

-It is very common to configure your Lamdba via environment variables.
-LaconiaContext
+As it is very common to configure your Lambda via environment variables, LaconiaContext
 also contains the `process.env` object and make it available via `env` key:

 ```js